zumapi/zumjs/README.md

 // all values default to null unless specified
 })
 ```
-*These values should be passed inside the configuration object to undertake various operations using the library*
+*These values can be passed inside the configuration object to undertake various operations using the library*
 * appName : Every app registered in zum has a unique app name.
 It serves as an id to identify the app.
 * mk : Master key endpoint
 * register : Registration endpoint